 Share key insights across your organization

 Founded in 2003, Skyscanner is a leading travel company dedicated to putting travelers first by making booking trips as simple as possible.
-Skyscanner helps millions of people in 52 countries and over 30 languages find the best travel options for flights, hotels and car hire every month.
+Skyscanner helps millions of people in 52 countries and over 30 languages find the best travel options for flights, hotels, and car hire every month.

 “In today’s uncertain and changing travel landscape, the most important thing we can do is to give travelers the confidence they need when making travel arrangements.
-UserTesting gives us the human insights that allow us to do that.”
+UserTesting gives us the human insights that allow us to do just that.”